Port St Francis, Eastern Cape

-Port St Francis, 1 of the great seaside assets of the Eastern Cape, owes its existence, in part, to a tasty ocean dish called calamari.
+Port St Francis, one of the great seaside assets of the Eastern Cape, owes its existence, in part, to a tasty ocean dish called calamari.

 In these parts, calamari is also known as squid, chokka or, simply, white gold.
 South Africa exports almost all of it to mostly Mediterranean countries like Italy and Spain.

-However, it’s no secret that you can feast on prime calamari at 1 of the many restaurants in Port St Francis.
+However, it’s no secret that you can feast on prime calamari at many restaurants in Port St Francis.

 Back in the 1980s, sophisticated fishing fleets replete with staff cabins and huge freezers used to sail from Port Elizabeth down to St Francis Bay.
 Then some leading local lights successfully lured the so-called ‘chokka business’ down to the newly established Port St Francis.